Title: This Is Where the World Ends

 I don’t know how many times we can break but still survive the pain.
 I think it’s beautiful that we are both weak and strong.
 We break down then we lift ourselves up.
 Life is the infinite cycle of death and rebirth.
 We burn down to ashes and we explode back to life.

-The only thing I like about the book is probably Amy’s style in writing and the Metaphors and the occasional quotable quotes that will really make you think and reevaluate your life.
+The only thing I like about the book is probably Amy’s style in writing and the metaphors and the occasional quotable quotes that will really make you think and reevaluate your life.
 Though, maybe, my perspective about this will change if I haven’t read John Green’s works first.
-It may be unfair to TIWTWE to be criticized this way.
+It may be unfair to criticized it this way.
 I can’t help it.